GildedPleb/bitcoin-helps/README.md

 # Architecture

 The base architecture is AWS Lambda as managed by Serverless with a React Frontend connected via Apollo server/client.
 The app reads browser set language, and begins generating that specific Language, defaulting to English.
-The user chooses and submits inputs, and if those inputs have not been generated before, OpenAI begins streaming a new essay to all subscribers listening at doesbitcoinhelp.com/{id}.
+The user chooses and submits inputs, and if those inputs have not been generated before, OpenAI begins streaming a new essay to all subscribers listening at doesbitcoinhelp.com/{language}/{id}.
 Results are cached in PostgreSQL for future lookup.
 There were some serious difficulties and concerns in the delivery and access of AI Streaming data: streaming AI data feels like a modern day Ticker Tape Machine.
 Publishing that stream, ensuring its correct order, and then hooking into that stream requires a PubSub framework and stream caching.
+Further, to pay for cost overages, we add a custom lightning paywall that unlocks after a wait period or after payment.

 The general flow is as follows:

 ### Frontend